cappe987/cappe987.github.io/_posts/2019-11-21-dynamic-vs-static.markdown

 The snippet above shows a simple implementation of `map` in Haskell.
 By analyzing how I've used lists, list operators, and functions, it can infer the type signature `(a -> b) -> [a] -> [b]`.
+This matches the type signature of C#'s `Select`, `a` is the `T` and `b` is the `R`, although the parameters have swapped places.
+C# has it the other way because there you typically use it by doing `someObject.Select(function)` on an object, instead of passing in the object as a parameter.
+Haskell on the other hand, makes use of partial application where it makes more sense to apply the function first.

 # Dynamic typing

 Dynamically typed languages, while more overhead, usually have no compilation stage, and can thus run immediately.
-Compiling a large project can take upwards of a few seconds, if not minutes.
+Compiling a large project can take several seconds, if not minutes.
 When you first learn a compiled language, the compilation step may not feel like any hindrance; as a small program can take less than a second to compile.

 No compilation opens up for a new cool possibility for testing your code.
 A compiled language can only run your test cases as often as you compile; but in a dynamically typed language you can set up your tests to run whenever you save a file.
-This way you can constantly keep track on if you break something.
+This way you can constantly keep track of if you break something.
-If, however, you are a save-maniac like me who hits Ctrl+S every few seconds, you may want to learn to control yourself.
+If, however, you are a save-maniac like me, who hits Ctrl+S every few seconds, you may want to learn to control yourself.

 Dynamic typing tends to lead to less verbose languages.
 Without static type checking,